On the Universality of Self-Supervised Learning: More Discussion

 Meta-learning for Reinforcement Learning: Meta-learning has also been successfully applied in the domain of reinforcement learning (RL).
 Methods such as Meta-RL \cite{yu2020meta} aim to train agents that can quickly adapt to new environments by leveraging the experience gained in previous tasks.
 These approaches have shown promise in enabling RL agents to solve tasks with minimal exploration, a crucial aspect for real-world applications where exploration can be costly or risky.

 In summary, meta-learning has rapidly evolved as a versatile framework that enhances the ability of models to adapt quickly to new tasks, and operate efficiently in dynamic environments.
-Compared meta-learning with the proposed GeSSL, we can see that the main difference is that meta-learning only considers transferability, and does not model discriminability and generalization.
-First, the update of the outer model of meta-learning depends on the performance of the inner task-specific model.
-Considering that the model is based on episode training mechanism, it is only based on one update on a specific task.
-Therefore, if the model update on a specific task is insufficient, then the outer model is likely to be difficult to achieve good results on the task, affecting the discriminability.
-Secondly, the generalization evaluation of the meta-learning model depends on its performance on the query set, which pushes the model to overfit on the training tasks, thereby diminishing the model's ability to generalize.
+Compared meta-learning with the proposed GeSSL, we can see that the main difference between them located in the way to model discriminability and generalizability.
+For more details, please refer to the last paragraph of Section \ref{sec:4.3}.